Project Delta: Proposed Data Centers in Stokes County (UPDATES BELOW)

 - Deny the rezoning request for Project Delta Data Center!

-- A moratorium on data centers in Stokes County.
+- A moratorium on data centers of at least 1 year in Stokes County.
 This would give the county time to study their impacts and have strong public engagement on whether data centers fit with the 2035 Land Use Plan and character of Stokes County.

 - Partnership with community members and DFC Stokes LLC to come together on a more stable and sustainable use for the land currently under consideration for rezoning.
 This land is important to Stokes County’s history, the Saura People, the Hairston and Sally Blagg descendants, and for protecting the Dan River.

-If you’re interested in being part of a potential core group, email Erika at erika@cwfnc.org
+If you’re interested in being part of a Stokes core group, email Erika at erika@cwfnc.org

 Spread the Word!